Home » Student Loan Policy

 My estimate is that the subsidy on IDR plans under a plan requiring 12.5% of income would be 28% using a fair-market value approach.
 That's in contrast to the higher subsidy rate of 43%, according to the CBO.

-53% of borrowers with Direct Loans are on an income driven plan as of March 2020, according to the Department of Education.
+According to the Department of Education, 53% of borrowers with Direct Loans are on an income driven plan as of March 2020.

-That means the Trump student loan plan would've increase costs to borrowers by:
+That means the Trump student loan plan would've increased costs to borrowers by:

 (Subsidy difference of 0.43 – 0.28) * ($1.05 trillion expected student loan issuance over 10 years) * (53% share of borrowers on IDR plans)